GryfOSS/twig-anonymize/TESTING.md

 # Twig Anonymize Extension - Testing

-This project now includes **100% unit test coverage** for the AnonymizeExtension with comprehensive PHPDoc documentation.
+This project includes **100% unit test coverage** for the AnonymizeExtension with comprehensive PHPDoc documentation and modern PHPUnit 11 features.

 ## Running Tests